branflake2267/Archetypes/README.md

 ##ArcheTypes in this Project
 * Follow the links for the desired archetype below for project creation instructions.
-* [Eclipse Maven Import Instructions](http://c.gwt-examples.com/home/maven/ide-import/eclipse) - How to import a Maven project into Eclipse
+* [Eclipse Maven Import Instructions](http://c.gwt-examples.com/home/maven/ide-import/eclipse) - How to import a Maven project into Eclipse.
+* [IDEA Maven Import Instructions](http://c.gwt-examples.com/home/maven/ide-import/intellij-idea) - How to import a Maven project into IntelliJ IDEA.

 <table>
 	<tr>